Skip to content

 The tokkuri: the indispensable carafe

-• Never serve yourself: Serve others first.
-Then wait to be served.
+Never serve yourself.
+Serve others first, then wait for your cup to be refilled.
 A sign of mutual respect.

 Occasion Tokkuri Glasses Total budget Priority